kenatiod/MUT/Understanding Machine Understanding.md

 ##### 5.2.2.1 -- To loop or not to loop, that is the question

 **"This isn't happening.
 It just thinks it's happening."** ~ Kevin Flynn in Tron

+{ Insert illustration of going down meta loop rabbit hole }

+_Alice rolls her head around and waves her arms.
+She starts to do a spin turn, but trips a bit and recovers._

 Alice: You know Bob, I've been thinking more about Claude's comments on the potential risks of advanced AI falling into recursive loops of "thinking about thinking."